Shopify Vs. WooCommerce: Which One Is Best For You?

 - Shopify is fully hosted and you won’t have to worry about installing, managing, or updating your software.

 - You won’t need to worry about security.
-Shopify provides your store with excellent, free security measures that Shopify updates themselves in the background.
+Shopify provides your store with excellent, free security measures that Shopify updates itself in the background.

 Ease of use of WooCommerce